maxsnew/grammars-and-semantic-actions/README.md

 We make use of the `TERMINATING` pragma in the following locations:

 - `Grammar.Inductive.HLevels` in the definitons of `encode` and `isRetract`.
-- `Grammar.Inductive.Indexed` in the defintions of `recHomo` and `μ-η'`.
+- `Grammar.Inductive.Indexed` in the definitions of `recHomo` and `μ-η'`.

 We use these pragmas because the way in which we roll our own encoding of inductive types is not structurally decreasing on their input.
-Because we have constructed the functors in `Grammar.Inductive.Functor` to be use their arguments strictly positively, we know that the naive recursion used in these definition does indeed terminate, but not in a manner that satisfies the termination checker.
+Because we have constructed the functors in `Grammar.Inductive.Functor` to be use their arguments strictly positively, we know that the naive recursion used in these definitions does indeed terminate, but not in a manner that satisfies the termination checker.

 Additonally we use a `NO_POSITIVITY_CHECK` pragma in:
 - `Grammar.Inductive.Indexed`